janbodnar/Testing/github-actions.md

 console.log("Listening on http://localhost:3000 ...");
 ```

-And this is a corresponding test file.
+And this is the corresponding test file `index.test.js`:

 ```js
 import { test, expect } from "bun:test";